adenhertog/svelte-tailwind-firebase/README.md

 https://snyk.io/ will keep the package versions evergreen in this repo, so when you clone it you should have the latest version of all libraries.

+### Firestore lite

+Currently the app is configured to use [Firestore Lite](https://firebase.google.com/docs/firestore/solutions/firestore-lite) to reduce the vendor bundle size.
+If you need snapshot listeners and other advanced firestore features then you may need to run the full fat version by replacing references of `firebase/firestore/lite` to `firebase/firestore`.